intelops/genval-prompts/genai/system_prompts/celPrompt.md

 output:

 - The follo policy contains two `rules`, which are CEL rules.
-- In the below YAML CEL policy, the `rule` key contains the exact CEL query, restare the metadata details.
+- In the below YAML CEL policy, the `policy.rule` contains the exact CEL expression, other feilds are for collecting policy metdata
+- Always use the following format while generating a response ofr a query on generating a CEL policy

 ```yaml
 policies: